mlcommons/mobile_app_open/flutter/cpp/datasets/README.md

     1. rotate 1080x1920 ones to 1920x1080 so that all the images are 1920x1080

-    2. convert all 1920x1080 jpg images to .png files
+    2. convert all 1920x1080 .png images to .jpg files, because so far .png is not supported by the preprocessing code

-    3. also generate scaled down 960x540 images
+    3. also generate scaled-down 960x540 images

 2. model:

-   1. generate a modelswith 960x540 input and 1920x1080 output
+   1. generate a model with 960x540 input and 1920x1080 output

 3. test with command line on Android device: